Kevin Lankinen-led Blackhawks blank Red Wings

 Kurashev scored on the power play at 12:03 of the second period.

-After Lankinen settled the puck, Duncan Keith skated it out of the Blackhawks' end and passed to Kurashev at center ice.
-Kurashev, a 21-year-old rookie who was a fourth-round pick in 2018, drove past teammate Dominik Kubalik at the Detroit blue line and then faced three defenders in his path.
+After Lankiken settled the puck, Duncan Keith skated it out of the Blackhawks' end and passed to Kurashev at center ice.
+Kurashev, a 21-year-old rookie who was a fourth-round pick in 2018, drove past teammate Dominik Kubalik at the Detroit blue and then faced three defenders in his path.

 Bernier stopped 24 of 25 shots to keep Detroit in the game.